Improvising with Triads

 Meaning: when the track or band is playing a G chord, your melody sounds nicely resolved when your last chord in your melodic phrase is a G chord.

-As long as you keep moving around before taking a pause, none of your chords that you are creating melodies with, will sound “wrong”
+As long as you keep moving around before taking a pause, none of the chords that you are creating melodies with, will sound “wrong”

 A good way to go about this: is staying on 1 string set and adopt a linear approach.